sZXZ/UnrealLegoImport/README.md

 by default `git clone` will create folder named UnrealLegoImport

-run **get_dependencies.bat** to remote execution from https://github.com/EpicGames/BlenderTools
+run **get_dependencies.bat** to create venv for python installed with Unreal Engine

-run **set_local_paths.bat** to add paths to dependencies

 import_lego_in_scene.ipynb have code that reads ldraw files

-currently there shouldn't be any submodels in the file
+currently there shouldn't be any submodules in the ldraw file